Ready to make your dream of living in Florence a reality?

-In Italy only a notary (notaio) can officiate, create and validate a contract, whether it be for buying or selling a property, establishing a company or partnership etc.
+In Italy, only a notary (notaio) can officiate, create and validate a contract, whether it be for buying or selling a property, establishing a company or a partnership etc.

-Can I have a lawyer instead or a notary official?
+Can I have a lawyer instead of the notaio?

-No, but should you wish your lawyer be present at the contract signing, I'm sure that would be fine.
-Your lawyer can advise you re. the contract, but he cannot substitute the notary official.
+No, but should you wish your lawyer be present at the contract signing, he or she can be present.
+Your lawyer can advise you regarding the contract but he/she cannot substitute the role of the notary.

-Suzanne Pitcher has been in the real estate business in Florence for 10 years.
-Her son Corso Flaccomio was recently made a partner after several years of active involvement during the summer months when we are particularly busy.
+Suzanne Pitcher has been in the real estate business in Florence for over 25 years.
+Her son, Corso Flaccomio, was made a partner after many years of active involvement in the company and heads the real estate division.

-Our high level of personal involvement and attention to detail.
-We feel that our truly bi-cultural background gives us insight both into what the buyer's need are as well as the seller's.
-Since our experience lies not only in buying and selling property, but creating a valid rental situation as well, we feel we are especially well suited to helping non-Italians though the ins and outs of the local market.
+Everyone at Pitcher and Flaccomio offers a high level of personal involvement and attention to detail for each client's requests.
+Their bicultural background gives them insight both into what the buyer's needs are as well as the seller's.
+Since their experience lies not only in buying and selling property, but creating a valid rental situation as well, they are especially well-suited to helping non-Italians though the ins-and-outs of the local market.